Learning Support (SEND)

 We work hard to maintain good home/school links.
 We have regular newsletters with general news about the school.
 We have parental consultations evenings in the Autumn and Spring term.
 Parents also receive a mid-year and end of year report about their child’s progress.

-For children with special educational needs, we have additional meetings as necessary.
-For children with a Statement of SEN or an EHCP, we also have Annual Reviews, to which we invite external professionals.
+For children with special educational needs, we offer extended parental consultations during which we discuss and review their child's progress towards individualised targets on their Learning Plans.
+We also have additional meetings as necessary.
+For children with a Statement of SEND or an EHCP, we also have Annual Reviews, to which we invite external professionals.
 We will arrange these meetings at a mutually convenient time for parents, teachers and other professionals and encourage the child to be involved too, if they wish to do so.
-The SLT also hold ‘Pupil Progress Meetings’ with each class teacher to monitor each child’s progress and assess the success of strategies and interventions.